-For each additional year of secondary school a girl completes, her earning potential increases by 25%
+For each additional year of secondary school, a girl completes, her earning potential increases by up to 25%

 For each additional year of secondary school a girl completes, her quality of life increases markedly.
-Her lifetime earnings, her ability to direct her own reproductive choices, her ability to provide education for her own children – she is empowered to improve all of these with additional schooling.
+Her lifetime earnings, her ability to direct her own reproductive choices, her daughters’ educational attainment – she is empowered to improve all of these with additional schooling.

 Girls with secondary schooling are up to 6 times less likely to marry as children, and have more control over the timing and number of children they bear.

-Girls with secondary education are less likely to become sexually active at a younger age, less likely to get pregnant by the age of 15, and less likely to be subject to the emotional, physical, and sexual violence that is widespread in Tanzania.
-Educating girls also results in decreased child mortality and a reduction in HIV/AIDS rates.
+Girls with secondary education are more likely to delay having sex, more likely to delay their first pregnancy, and less likely to be subject to the emotional, physical, and sexual violence that is widespread in Tanzania.
+Educating girls also results in decreased child mortality (because girls become more well-informed about reproductive health and medical care) and a reduction in HIV/AIDS rates.